StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 {% code %}
 ```
-sts service-token create --name rancher-prime-observability --roles stackstate-k8s-troubleshooter
+sts service-token create --name suse-observability-extension --roles stackstate-k8s-troubleshooter
 ```
 {% endcode %}

 ## Installing the SUSE Observability Agent
-There are two ways to install the SUSE Observability Agent: via the Rancher UI or directly via helm, as mentioned in the instructions of the StackPack page.
+There are two ways to install the SUSE Observability Agent: via the Rancher UI or directly via Helm, as mentioned in the instructions of the StackPack page.

 {$ hint style="warning" %}
-Ensure that the cluster name provided in the StackState UI matches the cluster name in the Rancher UI.
+Ensure that the cluster name provided in the SUSE Observability UI matches the cluster name in the Rancher UI.
 {$ endhint %}

 ### Install the StackState Agent from the Rancher UI: